pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 ### Network

-- suport Server Name Indication (SNI) in Zodiac/SSLPlugin
+- support Server Name Indication (SNI) in Zodiac/SSLPlugin
 - Zinc/Zodiac update

 The complete list of fixed issues is too big to be placed here, but you can review all issues at [FogBugz issue tracker](https://pharo.fogbugz.com) (you will need an account there, sorry).